ManoaMallamas/ManoaMallamas.github.io/index.md

 ### Milestone 2
 The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and systems that would support the Kalo Stems application.

-MileStone 2 is managed using [Kalo Stems GitHub Project Board M2](https://github.com/orgs/kalo-stems/projects/6)
+Milestone 2 is managed using [Kalo Stems GitHub Project Board M2](https://github.com/orgs/kalo-stems/projects/6)

 ### Milestone 3
 The goal of Milestone 3, our final milestone, is to enhance the functionality and appearance of our application.
 We will be finalizing Kalo Stems, stay tuned!

-MileStone 3 is managed using [Kalo Stems GitHub Project Board M3](https://github.com/orgs/kalo-stems/projects/7)
+Milestone 3 is managed using [Kalo Stems GitHub Project Board M3](https://github.com/orgs/kalo-stems/projects/7)

 ## Continuous Integration
 Kalo Stems uses [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent "workflows" at [https://github.com/kalo-stems/kalo-stems.github.io/actions](https://github.com/kalo-stems/kalo-stems.github.io/actions).